 Description: Supervised field experience with businesses, corporations, government agencies, schools and community organizations to expand career interests and apply subject knowledge relevant to the workplace.
 Individualized internship placements to develop personal and professional skills, including professional ethics, leadership, and civic responsibility.
+[Repeatable for a total of 6 credit hours toward degree/certificate requirements.]
+S/U grading only.

-Prerequisite: Student must have a GPA of 2.0; have completed specific degree requirements as required by the program; and have completed the internship application process.
+Corequisite: Student must have a GPA of 2.0; have completed specific degree requirements as required by the program; and have completed the internship application process.